tasket/Qubes-vpn-support/README.md

 In the new VM, do the following as root (use `sudo`)...

 2. Place your existing VPN config (*.ovpn) and related files in /rw/config/vpn and rename config file to `openvpn-client.ovpn`.
 Place your VPN login credentials in the userpassword.txt file.
-3. Test the connection with a command like `sudo openvpn --cd  /rw/config/vpn --config openvpn-client.ovpn`.
+3. Test the connection with a command like `sudo openvpn --cd  /rw/config/vpn --config openvpn-client.ovpn --auth-user-pass userpassword.txt`.
 You should be able to ping the remote network through the VPN before proceeding... though its unlikely you will have DNS at this point.

 If you wish to test with DNS now, you can manually add your VPN's DNS addresses to `/etc/resolv.conf` and then run the `/usr/lib/qubes/qubes-setup-dnat-to-ns` script (make sure the VPN link is up first).